QuickBooks Blog

 Percentage of bad debt = total bad debts/total credit sales

 Recording bad debts is an important step in business bookkeeping and accounting.
 It’ll help keep your books balanced and give you realistic insight into your company’s accounts, allowing you to make better financial decisions.
-However, bad debt expenses only need to be recorded if you use accrual-based accounting.
-Most businesses use accrual accounting as it is recommended by Generally Accepted Accounting Principle (GAAP) standards.

-Businesses that use cash accounting principles never recorded the amount as incoming revenue to begin with, so you wouldn’t need to undo expected revenue when an outstanding payment becomes bad debt.
+Businesses that use cash accounting principles never record the amount as incoming revenue to begin with, so you wouldn’t need to undo expected revenue when an outstanding payment becomes bad debt.
 In other words, there is nothing to undo or balance as bad debt if your business uses cash-based accounting.

 With that said, here’s how to record a bad debt as a journal entry: